 We also give you an important warning

 Mac users are often of the creative bent, which includes photographers and videographers.
-That means you probably have a whole bunch of SD cards laying around or inside your cameras and other devices.
+That means you probably have a whole bunch of SD cards lying around or inside your cameras and other devices.
 From time to time, SD cards can go wrong and will need to be formatted.